-If you’ve done research into getting your product or part manufactured, you’ve probably encountered the terms Cast, Forged and Billet.
-It’s not always easy to find information about what each of these metal/manufacture types mean or the benefits and negatives of each process.
-So we’re going to take you through the processes involved in each, the positives and negatives, and help you make an informed decision about your product’s manufacturing process.
+If you’ve researched getting your product or part manufactured, you’ll probably have come across the terms Cast, Forged and Billet.
+It’s not always easy to find information about what these mean or the pros and cons of each process.
+So we’re going to take you through the processes involved in each, and help you make an informed decision..

-Cast metal is metal that has been heated up past its melting point and poured into a mould, using one of a number of techniques such as gravity or high pressure die casting, to form the shape of your desired product.
+Cast metal has been heated up and poured into a mould.
+These casting techniques include gravity or high pressure die casting.
+This forms the shape of your product.

-Forged metal is heated up until it is malleable (not molten) and forced into the desired shape.
-This is the same process that blacksmiths and ironmongers originally used to create horseshoes, swords and armour.
-However, modern methods usually use high pressure stamping, rather than a hammer and anvil.
+Forged metal is heated until it is malleable (not molten) and pressed or forced into the desired shape.
+This how blacksmiths made horseshoes, swords and armour.
+Modern methods use high pressure stamping, rather than a hammer and anvil.

-Billet is a form of material and doesn’t necessarily indicate the manufacturing process (or quality) of the final product.
-Billet metal is a solid length (often in a square or circle profile) of material that has been extruded into shape, either by continuous casting or hot rolling.
+Billet is a type of metal and doesn’t necessarily represent the manufacturing process (or quality) of the final product.
+Billet metal is a solid length that has been rolled or cast into shape.
 Billet material is often used in cnc machining.

 Each form of production has its benefits and negatives depending on the constraints of the project.
 These constraints could be budget, product size, manufacturing quantity, tolerances or type of finish.